 This project team will work with services to deliver Ally training for young people wanting to support their friends, create info packs and work with schools to bring a better understanding of the needs of the young people who identify as LGBTQI+.
 They will also partner with services to join in with FEAST week

-This project team will work towards to delivering Men’s Mental Health Forums partnering with schools and sporting clubs.
+This project team will work towards delivering Men’s Mental Health Forums partnering with schools and sporting clubs.
 They will also run a mental health campaign on Facebook during National Mental Health Week.

-Meanwhile check out the Youth in Salisbury Facebook Page to see these great projects and much more.
+Meanwhile, check out the Youth in Salisbury Facebook Page to see these great projects and much more.